JohnySeven/TWatchSK/README.md

 ### Wake-up
 As described above, you can wake the Watch up three different ways:
 - A press-and-release of the external button wakes the Watch up and leaves the screen on for the normal "Screen timeout" number of seconds.
-- A double-tap or a "tilt" wake the Watch up for just 2 seconds, so you can check the time.
+- A double-tap, press-and-release, or a "tilt" wake the Watch up for just 2 seconds, so you can check the time.
-But neither the double-tap nor the tilt methods are enabled by default.
+The double-tap, press-and-release (called "Screen touch" on this screen), nor the tilt methods are enabled by default.
 Since they can happen accidentally, and you may not want the Watch to ever wake up accidentally, you must enable them or they won't work.
 You enable each of them from this screen.

 ### Watch info